-Many states and communities have similar and even stricter rules.
+Many states and communities have even stricter rules.

-Employers who break the federal law could be ordered to pay overtime that would have been due for the past few years.
-If they skirted the law intentionally, costs could include fines of $10,000 for each violation.
-Most wage and hour claims are excluded from insurance coverage, so your ministry could be responsible for paying not only a judgment, but also legal expenses.
+Most wage and hour claims are excluded from insurance coverage, so your ministry could be responsible for paying not only the judgment, but also legal expenses.

-Some ministries assume that they’re exempt from the Fair Labor Standards Act (FLSA), since the law applies to businesses or individuals that regularly “engage in interstate commerce.”
+Some ministries wrongly assume that they’re exempt from the Fair Labor Standards Act (FLSA), since the law applies to businesses or individuals that “engage in interstate commerce.”
 Courts interpret the phrase “interstate commerce” very broadly.

 Even if the FLSA doesn’t apply to your ministry as a whole, the law may apply to individual employees.
-It is important to keep in mind that nearly all ministries are covered by the FLSA, based on business or individual employee considerations.
-It’s a good practice to consult an attorney before concluding that you’re not.
+Nearly all ministries are covered by the FLSA.
+Consult an attorney before concluding that you’re not.

 There are a number of exemptions to federal overtime requirements.
 The most common one applies to teachers, clergy, and others who perform executive, administrative, or professional duties.
 If the basic requirements are met, your ministry doesn’t need to pay overtime wages to these employees.
-To learn more, read How Overtime Rules Apply to Ministries.
+To learn more, you can download our whitepaper, Changes to Overtime Pay.

 All hours that you “suffer or permit” an employee to work—even if you don’t request it—count as work time.
 For a ministry, this may be a bookkeeper who does extra work “voluntarily.”
 If you know or have a reasonable suspicion that employees are doing the work, you must compensate them.
-See Distinguishing Employees from Volunteers to learn more.
+See Distinguishing Between Employees and Volunteers to learn more.

-While the government allows some flexibility, it doesn’t permit employers to average work time over multiple weeks.
-A common mistake is to pay an employee straight time if he averages 40 hours a week during a pay period.
+While the government allows some flexibility in a workweek, it doesn’t permit employers to average work time over multiple weeks.
+A common mistake is to pay an employee straight time if the work hours average 40 hours a week during a multi-week pay period.

-Example: The church janitor works 45 hours in the first week of a pay period and 35 in the second.
-Although the janitor worked only 80 hours in two weeks, the FLSA says you owe him five hours of overtime pay, since he worked more than 40 hours in the first week.
+Example: The church janitor worked 45 hours in the first week of a pay period and 35 in the second.
+Although the janitor worked only 80 hours in two weeks, the FLSA requires you to pay the janitor five hours of overtime pay, since he worked more than 40 hours in the first week.

-The biggest mistake you can make is assuming that you don’t have to comply with wage laws.
+The biggest mistake your ministry can make is assuming that you don’t have to comply with wage laws.
 Even if one or two of your employees may be exempt from the FLSA, it’s best to assume that most people fall under its jurisdiction.
 Other ways to safeguard your ministry include becoming well-versed in federal wage and hour rules, monitoring the hours your employees work, and keeping detailed pay records.

-You also need to be aware of any state minimum wage laws and overtime rules, since these can be stricter than federal rules.
+You also need to be aware of minimum wage laws and overtime rules in your state, since these can be stricter than federal rules.
 Your state labor office can provide this information.